dekoza/mtgpl/SOI.rst

 :mtgtip:`Briarbridge Patrol<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/4/f44a017b-40cb-4c15-b9ea-a3ed904e4e49.jpg?1576385004|https://scryfall.com/card/soi/195/briarbridge-patrol?utm_source=api>`
    Whenever Briarbridge Patrol deals damage to one or more creatures, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    At the beginning of each end step, if you sacrificed three or more Clues this turn, you may put a creature card from your hand onto the battlefield.

 :mtgtip:`Byway Courier<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/f/2f243a51-bbd3-4028-a469-469ab5591aae.jpg?1576385010|https://scryfall.com/card/soi/196/byway-courier?utm_source=api>`
    When Byway Courier dies, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

 :mtgtip:`Clip Wings<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f2835993-6c71-4a63-bad5-cb25aedc4a15.jpg?1576385016|https://scryfall.com/card/soi/197/clip-wings?utm_source=api>`